10am Sunday I’m in London with all my family, heading to the AESS English competition final with George Todica 🎹🎶

 During my research I read that ‘Alice’s Adventures in Wonderland’ is the third most quoted book after the Bible and Shakespeare.
 I’ve read the book, watched movie adaptations, listened to audio-books and watched the wonderful ballet adaptation live from the Royal Opera House a couple of Christmas’ ago.

-I had tremendous fun learning it, and my chosen English Art Songs and getting it to fit into a 20 minute coherent program.
+I had tremendous fun learning the text, and my selected English Art Songs and compiling them all into a 20 minute coherent program.

 George Todica accompanied me and I was so happy that he won an accompanist prize.
-I enjoyed listening to the prize winners, their programs were very similar in format to each other and were so well delivered that it must have been difficult to choose a winner.
+I enjoyed listening to the prize winners, their programs were so well delivered that it must have been difficult to choose a winner.

 Tonbridge school was a beautiful location to host the final and a big thank you to the organisers.

-I am travelling back up to Scotland this evening as I have a packed couple of weeks ahead of me.
+I am travelling back up to Scotland this evening on the night bus!